 Afterwards, Rubicante appeared in a fury, saying that the mutated royalty were the fault of the now-late Dr. Lugae and he had nothing to do with them.
 He apologized to Edge (though he earlier claimed not to even know anything about him or his kingdom) and even offered us a chance to re-equip and healed us himself for our grand showdown.
 Given the pathetic fight his fellow Archfiends had given us, Kyle and I figured this was not unlike polishing the sword that stabs you, but Rubicante insisted that his “Cape of Flame” would protect him from the Ice weapons we had already stocked up on.

-Ruby was telling the truth, but there was a downside to his plan: he had to use Cape of Flame as an active skill, and he simply did not use his Cape enough to help himself.
+Ruby was telling the truth, but there was a downside to his plan: he had to use Cape of Flame as an active skill every few turns, and he simply did not use his Cape enough to help himself.
 When he raised it, Blizzard spells would heal him, and he would even cast them on himself to heal.
 He even managed to have it up very early on, just after we learned how it worked and too late to stop Rydia from summoning Shiva, which undid half our work up until that point.
 And despite that: he was still a joke.
 How much of a joke?
 Let’s put it this way.
 He killed himself.
 He cast Blizzard when his cape wasn’t even up and he killed himself.
 The Four Elemental Archfiends, folks.
 They had a good run.
 This one didn’t even try to get back at us from beyond the grave.